MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

     <dt><a href="https://en.wikipedia.org/wiki/Rprop"><dfn>RProp</dfn></a></dt>
     <dd>RProp is a learning rate scheduling method which is only based on the
         sign of the gradient.
-It increases the learning rate when the sign of the gradient doesn't change and increases it when the sign of the gradient changes.</dd>
+It increases the learning rate when the sign of the gradient doesn't change and decreases or resets it when the sign of the gradient changes.
+Rprop has an own learning rate for every single feature.</dd>
     <dt><a href="https://en.wikipedia.org/wiki/Stochastic_gradient_descent#AdaGrad"><dfn><abbr title="adaptive gradient">AdaGrad</abbr></dfn></a> (vgl.
 Folie 34)</dt>
     <dd>\[\eta_{tij} = \frac{\eta_0}{\sqrt{1 + \sum_k {(\frac{\partial E^{t-k}}{\partial w_{ij}})}^2}}\]